Amy Roselle

-Amy Roselle (28 May 1852 – 17 November 1895), born Amy Louise Roselle Hawkins was an English actress who performed in Britain, the US and Australia.
+Amy Roselle (28 May 1852 – 17 November 1895), born Amy Louise Roselle Hawkins was an English actress who performed in Britain, the United States and Australia.
 She specialised in Shakespearean roles but also played parts in contemporary dramas.
 She married Arthur Dacre, and the two toured together with their own theatre company, eventually traveling to Australia.
 In a murder-suicide pact, her husband shot her dead in 1895.